SHI-Labs/Slow-Fast-Video-Multimodal-LLM/README.md

 ## Acknowledgement
+- We would like to thank the Hugging Face team for their Zero GPU support for our demo.
 - [LLaVA](https://github.com/haotian-liu/LLaVA): the codebase we built upon.
 - [Eagle](https://github.com/NVlabs/EAGLE): the codebase we built upon.
 - [OpenFlamingo](https://github.com/mlfoundations/open_flamingo): the hybrid layer implementation borrow some code from open flamingo.